-Consider project assumptions, how risky it is to assume each is true, and whether they can be validated.
+I needed to consider my project assumptions and how risky it was to assume they were true, and if they could be validated.

-For example, I believed my users have a need to easily and quickly buy products through e-commerce apps without difficulty or hesitation.
-I also thought about who my primary competition were - Amazon, Walmart, Alibaba and Ebay.
+For example, I believed my users had a need to easily and quickly buy products through e-commerce apps without difficulty.
+I also thought about who my primary competitors were - Amazon, Walmart, Alibaba and eBay.
 This lead me to conduct a competitor analysis to see how I could differentiate my product strategy from other e-commerce giants.